MaRos3n/Plant_ID_and_Diagnosis/README.md

 ### Unsupervised Learning

 After the model is trained, unsupervised learning techniques such as PCA and K-Means clustering are applied to the extracted features to further analyze the data.

+## Albumentations

+### Overview

+Albumentations is a fast and flexible image augmentation library that significantly enhances the diversity of training data.
+In this project, Albumentations is used to apply various transformations to the images, making the model more robust and better at generalizing to unseen data.

+### Key Augmentations Applied

+- **RandomRotate90:** Randomly rotates images by 90 degrees.
+- **Flip:** Randomly flips images horizontally or vertically.
+- **Transpose:** Swaps the axes of the image, effectively rotating it by 90 degrees and flipping it.
+- **Noise Additions:** Adds either Gaussian noise or ISO noise to simulate different lighting conditions or sensor noise.
+- **Blurring:** Applies various blurring techniques, including motion blur, median blur, and simple blur, to simulate out-of-focus or motion-blurred images.
+- **Geometric Distortions:** Includes shift, scale, and rotate transformations, as well as optical distortion and grid distortion, to simulate real-world image variations.
+- **Color Adjustments:** Alters hue, saturation, brightness, and contrast to simulate different environmental conditions.

+### Usage

+In the training process, Albumentations is integrated into a custom data generator that applies these augmentations to the training images in real-time.
+This ensures that each epoch sees a slightly different version of the data, improving the model’s ability to generalize.

 ## Training